5G and Edge Computing: What Developers Need to Know

 Emerging Technologies

-- 6G Networks: Even lower latency and higher bandwidth
+- 6G networks with lower latency and higher density

 Industry Standards

-- MEC (Multi-Access Edge Computing): 3GPP standards for edge computing
+- MEC (Multi-Access Edge Computing) for edge deployment models

 Conclusion